jpetazzo/jpetazzo.github.io/_posts/2020-06-04-streaming-part-3-obs-streaming.markdown

 I learned (consciously or not) a lot of techniques to be as engaging as possible and keep my students interested.
 Many of these techniques *do not work* for video content.
-For instance, walking on the stage, pointing things (physically, with my arms and ands) on the screen.
+For instance, walking on the stage, pointing things (physically, with my arms and hands) on the screen.
 Projecting my voice to different parts of the room.
 The overall body language.

 I want my training sessions to be successful, and that means keeping people interested.
 And it's not just their responsibility, but also mine.
-Some folks can stay 100% concentrated when watching a mere screen share.
+Some folks can keep their attention to a screen share.
 I can do it maybe 10 minutes, but certainly not for hours.
-This means deploying many new tricks and techniques, and an engaging, dynamic video is one of them.
+This means deploying many new tricks and techniques.
+Dynamic video content is one of them.
 It's obviously not the only one;
 and it doesn't work the same way for everyone.

 In my case, that means that I want to be able to switch between